BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 </table>
 </div>

-The ARMv8.3 instruction set (the A12 is the first chip to support ARMv8.3) adds a new float-to-int instruction that handles number exceptions the same way that JavaScript does.
+The A12 Bionic is the first processor to support the ARMv8.3 instruction set which adds a new float-to-int instruction that handles number exceptions the same way that JavaScript does.
 This makes the iPhone X<span class="small-caps">S</span> one of the fastest devices to run JavaScript.